 - Daffodil Plant Name- Botanical Name - Daffodil - Narcissus Hardy Planting Zones- 4-8 Sun or Shade – Sun and Part Shade Mature Height - 6-30" Mature Width- 6-12" Bloom Season – Spring (March to April) Gardener Status- Beginner

-Belonging to the genus narcissus, the daffodil has a trumpet-shaped corona.
+Belonging to the genus Narcissus, the daffodil has a trumpet-shaped corona.
 This distinct shape is set against a star-shaped background, usually in a contrasting color.
 The corona, also known as cup, is surrounded by six petals that can be round, flat or trumpeted.

 Daffodils come in a variety of sizes.
-Stem height starts at 2 inches for the miniature variety, and larger types are up to 3 feet tall.
-Miniature blooms have half-inch flowers while larger varieties have blooms up to 5 inches in size.
+Stem height starts at 2 inches for the small range, and more essential types are up to 3 feet tall.
+Tiny blooms have half-inch flowers while larger varieties have blooms up to 5 inches in size.
 Daffodils are reliably hardy within USDA zones 3 to 8.
 Since they’re so robust and versatile, you’ll be able to enjoy their cheerful spring presence even in windy and colder climates where warmer weather is often long in coming.

 For a continuous flower show from March until May, you can plant different varieties that bloom in early, middle and late spring.
 While they’re actively growing, give them around an inch of water per week until blooms are spent.
 Mulch will help them conserve moisture.

 Once daffodils are done blooming in the spring, don’t cut the leaves until they start to turn yellow.
-Since daffodils easily grow in big clusters, they often cover hillsides and lawns.
+Since daffodils easily grow in significant clusters, they often cover hillsides and lawns.
 This makes these spring flowers ideal for turning problem areas into beautiful landscaping.
-They live for many years and naturalize easily, even in low-maintenance gardens.
+They live for many years and naturalize quickly, even in low-maintenance gardens.